 At any rate, at this point, I felt like I had learned enough about the site to form an opinion about it.
 Here is what I found.

 I feel like this site does have some potential.
+It is legit in the sense that it’s not scamming people!
 The thing that surprised me was that it is county-specific, so if I am understanding it correctly, you would only get the opportunity to answer questions about cases being presented in your own country.

 That kind of limits the pool of jobs, and gives some counties a unique increased chance at getting work.